baradm100/20465-System-Programing-Lab/2018-03-06-Lesson-1/readme.md

 # Setup for the course
 For this course we will use the following setup:
 * Ubuntu 16.2
-* Eclipse (recomended)
+* Eclipse (recommended)

 # How to compile
-When compilling run we only run with the following flags:
+When compile run we only run with the following flags:

 ```
 gcc -Wall -ansi -pedantic -lm file.c -o output
 ```

 ## Flags:
-* Wall - Warrnings all (show all warrnings).
+* Wall - Warnings all (show all warnings).
 * ansi - Using the ANSI standard.
-* pedantic - Being more pedantic about the code fromatting and writing.
+* pedantic - Being more pedantic about the code formatting and writing.
-* l<paget-name> - Importing the relevant packegt.
+* lpackage-name - Importing the relevant package.
 * o - output.

 ## Makefile
-Makefile is a file used by the command `make`, this file classefy what is the procces of compiling the files.
+Makefile is a file used by the command `make`, this file class what is the process of compiling the files.
-We need this file for evrey Maman we send under the name "`makefile`".
+We need this file for every Maman we send under the name "`makefile`".

 ### Format
 The format for the `makefile` is: